plutzilla/plutzilla.github.io/_drafts/moving-from-http-to-https.md

 # Forcing HTTPS

-After the web application(s) are accessible via HTTPS, testing is performed, scope for forcing HTTPS is clarified and the CSP policy is defined, it is time to move the the second stage - force the HTTPS for these applicaitons.
+After the web application(s) are accessible via HTTPS, testing is performed, scope for forcing HTTPS is clarified and the CSP policy is defined, it is time to move the the second stage - force the HTTPS for these applications.

 ## Upgrading insecure requests